-3% of received complaints in 2021 took issue with ads containing problematic content about COVID, down by half from 6% the year before
+0.33% of received complaints in 2022 took issue with ads containing problematic content about COVID, down by half from 6% the year before

-The COVID-19 pandemic is, still today, considerably impacting people's lives, local communities, and the economy as various industries strive to regain a sense of normalcy.
+Over the past three years, the COVID-19 pandemic has considerably impacted people's lives, local communities, and the economy as various industries strive to regain a sense of normalcy.
 The crisis has also led to serious disruptions in the advertising industry.
 Many SROs had to adjust their IT systems to allow remote access to internal servers and programmes.
 Jury consultations and staff meetings were held on virtual platforms.
 More information on the pandemic's impact on SROs' activities can be found in the report "Advertising Self-Regulation in times of COVID-19" issued in June 2020.